 – I also liked the longer length of the culottes, so I roll hemmed instead of turning the SA as per pattern instructions.
 I am quite tall (1.71/ 5.7), so this might not work for everyone.

 – I chose the version without sleeves and did not add pockets as the fabric is quite sheers and the pocket sacks would have shown.

-The bodice is lined in the pattern, but I had enough fabric to self line, and it feels nice and comfortable because of the stretchy jersey.
-The I just followed the pattern instructions and did the version without sleeves, so that it was all nice and neatly encased on the inside.
+The bodice is lined in the pattern, but I had enough fabric to self-line, and it feels nice and comfortable because of the stretchy jersey.
+Then I just followed the pattern instructions and did the version without sleeves, so that it was all nice and neatly encased on the inside.
 I machine basted the princess seams and then used the overlocked to join and reduced the SA accordingly.
-I understiched the neckline and it all lied nice and flat.
+I understitched the neckline and it all lied nice and flat.
 There was no need to trim and clip, as the SA was really small already because of the overlocker.

 I didn’t have a long enough invisible zipper, so I just used the one I had, which only came to the waist.
 Again, the jersey saved me, because it’s stretchy enough to allow me to get in past the waist seam.
 To make sure the zipper won’t stretch the fabric, I used a nylon tape basted to the centre back seam on both sides.
 I just treated the two layers as one and inserted the zipper as per usual.
 I used a hook from the original dress and a chain loop for closure.

 To finish it all off, I used a rolled hem, which came out really beautifully on my new covelocker.
 I was quite keen to use the coverstich (I know, new toys), but it didn’t really work with the weight of the fabric, so although the stitch was great, I didn’t like the way it draped, so I cut it out and rolled the hem instead.